Constructing Approximately Diagonal Quantum Gates: Introduction

-The relation between the $(1,2)$-entry (and also the $(2,1)$-entry) of adjacent terms in the above two sequences is intriguing as it is an exact equality.
+The relation between the $(2,1)$-entry (and also the $(1,2)$-entry) of adjacent terms in the above two sequences is intriguing as it is an exact equality.
 This motivates the question of whether they are special cases of a more general pattern.
-That is, for each odd integer $p > 1$ enumerated by $p=2n+1$ for $n\in\mathbb{N}$ and $\theta_p = \frac{\pi}{p}$, is there an recursive sequence $\{U_k^{(n)}\}_{k=0}^{\infty}$, defined similar in form to those in Equations \ref{equ:Uk_seq_for_5} and \ref{equ:Uk_seq_for_3} with $D(\theta)$ replaced by $D(\theta_p)$ such that $|(U_{k+1}^{(n)})_{12}| = |(U_{k}^{(n)})_{12}|^{2n+1}=|(U_{k}^{(n)})_{12}|^{p}$?
+That is, fix $p=2n+1$ for $n\in\mathbb{N}$, and define $\theta_p\equiv \frac{\pi}{p}=\frac{\pi}{2n+1}$.
+Is there a recursive sequence $\{U_k^{(n)}\}_{k=0}^{\infty}$, defined similar in form to those in Equations \ref{equ:Uk_seq_for_5} and \ref{equ:Uk_seq_for_3} with $D(\theta)$ replaced by $D(\theta_p)$ such that $|(U_{k+1}^{(n)})_{21}| = |(U_{k}^{(n)})_{21}|^{2n+1}=|(U_{k}^{(n)})_{21}|^{p}$?
 Such a generalization not only is interesting on its own as a mathematical proposition, but also has applications in topological quantum computing.
-Recall that the Fibonacci model is described by the Witten-Chen-Simons theory $\SU(2)_3$ in which braiding of anyons naturally gives the diagonal gate $D(\frac{\pi}{5})$ (ref. \cite{cui2019search}) and hence Equation \ref{equ:Uk_seq_for_5} can be used in this model.
-The theory $\SU(2)_p$ is also defined for any $p \geq 1$, and for odd $p$, braiding of anyons gives the diagonal gate $D(\frac{\pi}{p+2})$.
+Recall that the Fibonacci model is described by the Witten-Chern-Simons theory $\SU(2)_3$, in which braiding of anyons naturally gives the diagonal gate $D(\frac{\pi}{5})$\cite{cui2019search}.
+Hence Equation \ref{equ:Uk_seq_for_5} can be used in this model.
+The theory $\SU(2)_p$ is also defined for any $p \geq 1$, and for odd $p=2n+1$, braiding of anyons gives the diagonal gate $D(\frac{\pi}{p+2})$.
 This can be obtained from the $R$-symbols of the theory (Ref. \cite{bonderson2007non}, Sec.
 5.4).
-Therefore, the generalized sequence $\{U_k^{(n)}\}_{k=0}^{\infty}$ will be useful in the $\SU(2)_{2n-1}$ anyon model for both topological compilation and generation of entangled gates.
+Therefore, the generalized sequence $\{U_k^{(n+1)}\}_{k=0}^{\infty}$ will be useful in the $\SU(2)_{p}$ anyon model for both topological compilation and generation of entangled gates.